t0biW/SAP_BTP_onboarding/docs/09_Set_Up_Launchpad.md

 ## Prerequisites

-- Have an application router added to your application.
-See [Add Application Router](Add_Application_Router.md).

-- Make sure that your subaccount has quota for the Portal service and the HTML5 Applications Repository service for SAP BTP.
+Make sure that your subaccount has quota for the Portal service and the HTML5 Applications Repository service for SAP BTP.

 ## Overview